 I used these simple clip art pictures (from a flip chart on jollyjenn.com found HERE

 ) to hang on the tree that you can print using the access button at the bottom of this post:

 I printed them on card stock and laminated.

 Before Primary, tape the pictures (or use magnets) under random chairs.

-For Junior Primary I will be posting the words to the song as we learn it (it will help the teachers sing with me).
+For Junior Primary post the words to the song as we learn it (it will help the teachers sing with me).
 You can see how I like to do that HERE

 .
 I will probably also do as A Children’s Songbook Companion